Billy Harris (tennis): 2023: ATP debut and first win

-2024: Wimbledon, Davis Cup and Masters debuts
+2024: Wimbledon, Davis Cup & Masters debuts

-Given a wildcard entry into the Surbiton Trophy, Harris made it through to the semifinals with wins over eighth seed Juncheng shang, qualifier Tristan Schoolkate and Mikhail Kukushkin.
+Given a wildcard entry into the Surbiton Trophy, Harris made it through to the semifinals with wins over eighth seed Shang Juncheng, qualifier Tristan Schoolkate and Mikhail Kukushkin.
 His run was ended in the last four by eventual champion Lloyd Harris.

 Entering as an alternate at the Nottingham Open Challenger, he overcame Coleman Wong, João Fonseca, and Mikhail Kukushkin to reach the semifinals, where he lost to qualifier Charles Broom.

 Ranked No. 162, Harris received a wildcard for the main draw at Queen's Club and reached his first ATP Tour quarterfinal.
 En route, he defeated Tomás Martín Etcheverry and qualifier Giovanni Mpetshi Perricard.
 Despite losing in the last eight to Lorenzo Musetti, he broke into the top 150 in the rankings on 24 June 2024.
 His good form continued at the next grass court tournament, the Eastbourne International, recording wins over fellow wildcard Jacob Fearnley, lucky loser Charles Broom and Flavio Cobolli to make it through to his first ATP Tour semifinal, and as a result, reached the top 125 in the singles rankings.
 He lost to Max Purcell in three sets.

 For his Grand Slam tournament debut, he received a wildcard for Wimbledon.
 Harris lost in the first round to Spain's Jaume Munar.
 He qualified for the main draw at the Hall of Fame Open in Newport, Rhode Island, going on to defeat Gabriel Diallo in the first round.
 He lost his next match to Mackenzie McDonald.

 Harris made his debut for the Great Britain Davis Cup Team against Finland in Manchester in September, defeating Otto Virtanen in straight sets.